-Also, keep in mind that not EVERYWHERE your mix may be played with being in perfect stereo.
-A lot of times your mix will be in heard in a mono source and you want to ensure your mix sounds as good a possible in that situation too.
+Remember, your mix won't always be played in perfect stereo.
+Sometimes it will be heard in a mono source, and you want to ensure your mix sounds as good as possible in that situation too.
 So go ahead and try mixing in mono.
 Trust me; you'll be pleasantly surprised by the results!

 Being a VIP Member is completely FREE and You Will Get Special Discounts on My Training Courses that Are Not Made Available To the General Public